DanielLitvak97/WorldOfGames/README.md

 ----Jenkins----

 The "Jenkinsfile" has a Declarative Pipeline script, that does the following:

 1. Cloning the "WorldOfGames" repository into a host.
 2. Builds the "docker-compose.yml".
 3. Runs the "docker-compose.yml".
+4. Tests (using Selenium in the script of "tests/e2e.py") the web application that the score there is within the score range specified in the script.
+5. Stops and removes the containers, then pushes the built images to Dokcer-Hub.